 Many of our equipment needs are taken care of through the IT department, which is responsible for the computer labs we use.
-However, items like extra cords for laptops, mice for laptops, and replacement power supplies for laptops are not the responsibility of Academic Computing.
+However, accessory items like extra cords for laptops, mice for laptops, and replacement power supplies for laptops are not the responsibility of Academic Computing.
 Since so many of our faculty use laptops for instruction, these items are required.
 In addition, many of our instructors are teaching applications that require higher-end equipment than that provided by Academic Computing, or require Macintosh computers, which are the standard in their field of expertise, and may have difficulty having the request for their preferred platform approved.

 One of our most-utilized computer labs, room 2920, has a long and narrow configuration, with the projection screen on one of the short ends.
 Students sitting at the opposite end of the room have a difficult time seeing the screen from that far away.
-We need to add a second projector and screen at the opposite end of the room in order to improve visiblity for the students, which will help improve student outcomes.
+We need to either add a second projector and screen at the opposite end of the room in order to improve visiblity for the students, or provide lab management software which will place the contents of the instructor's screen onto each of the lab computers.
+Either of these options will greatly help improve student outcomes.